LinearBoost/linearboost-classifier/README.md

 Results
 -------

 All of the results are reported based on 10-fold Cross-Validation.
-For LinearBoost, these parameters were tested:
+The weighted F1 score is reported, i.e. f1_score(y_valid, y_pred, average = 'weighted').

 ## Performance Comparison: F1 Scores Across Datasets